 Japanese Wet Rice Crackers: Nure Senbei and Nure Okaki

-“Senbei (煎餅)”, “Okaki (おかき)”, and “Arare (あられ)” are 3 major types of traditional Japanese rice crackers which have been favorites of us Japanese for a very long time.
+“Senbei (煎餅)”, “Okaki (おかき)”, and “Arare (あられ)” are 3 major types of traditional Japanese rice crackers, which have been long-time favorites in Japan.

-Although Senbei is made of non-glutinous “Uruchi (うるち)” rice while Okaki and Arare are made from glutinous rice called “Mochi Gome (餅米)”, these rice crackers usually have a nice crunchy bite in common.
+While Senbei is made from non-glutinous rice “Uruchi Mai (うるち米)”, the main ingredient of Okaki and Arare is glutinous rice “Mochi Gome (餅米)”.
+And these crackers usually have a pleasant crunchy bite in common.

-However, there is an exceptional variety of Senbei and Okaki, which isn’t crunchy at all, but moist, soft, and chewy.
+However, there is an exceptional variety of Senbei and Okaki, which isn’t crunchy at all.
+They have a soft, moist, and chewy texture.

 Nure Senbei and Nure Okaki

-Today, some major Japanese confectionery companies also produce and sell wet Okaki and Senbei like these, but I haven’t heard of the wet rice cracker called “Nure Arare” yet.
+Today, a number of Japanese confectionery makers produce and sell wet Okaki and Senbei like these.
+But I haven’t heard of “Nure Arare” yet.
 By the way, Nure Senbei is sometimes abbreviated to “Nuresen (ぬれせん)”.